rcompos/kubespray-and-pray/README.md

     The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
 IP addresses may be used if you must.

-2. Run command to generate inventory file (*~/.kubespray/inventory/inventory.cfg*) which defines the target nodes.
+2. From **control node**, run command to generate inventory file (*~/.kubespray/inventory/inventory.cfg*) which defines the target nodes.
 If there are too many hosts for command-line, run the kubespray prepare command with a minimal set of hosts then add to the resulting inventory.cfg file.

     `$ cd ~/kubespray-and-pray`
     `$ kubespray prepare --nodes k8s0 k8s1 k8s2 --etcds k8s0 k8s1 k8s2 --masters k8s0`

     The file ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
 This will be the default inventory file when ansible is run.

-    If multiple network adapters are present, then define the one to use by adding lines defining ansible_ssh_host to top of file.
+    If multiple network adapters are present, then define the one to use by adding lines defining ansible\_ssh\_host to top of file for each node, as follows:

-    '''
-    k8s0 ansible_ssh_host=10.117.31.20
-    k8s1 ansible_ssh_host=10.117.31.21
-    k8s2 ansible_ssh_host=10.117.31.22
-    '''
+    `k8s0 ansible_ssh_host=10.117.31.20`

 3. Bootstrap ansible by installing Python.
 Note that ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
 This will be the default inventory file when ansible is run.
 Supply SSH password.